Swiatek smoothly books spot in French Open final

 "It is a pretty special moment and emotional," said Swiatek.
 "I am grateful to be healthy and in that place."

-The second semi-final between two Grand Slam semi-final debutants, takes place later on Thursday.
+The second semi-final, between two Grand Slam semi-final debutants, takes place later on Thursday.

 Gauff, 18, is the heavy favourite and is aiming to become the youngest finalist at Roland Garros since Kim Clijsters in 2001.